CSP Programming Strategies for the C-Suite

 Process control improvements

 Automated IC device programmers lift and move devices using a vacuum nozzle attached to a robotic machine to perform repetitive operations.
 The negative pressure lifts the object and holds it against the nozzle while moving it to the desired location and then setting it into place.
-However, very small objects, such as small computer or digital chips, including Wafer Level Chip Scale Packaging (WLCSP), small-outline transistors (SOT), and dual-flat no-leads (DFN), may be lifted by the nozzle prior to contact by the nozzle with the object.
+However, very small objects, such as a small computer or digital chips, including Wafer Level Chip Scale Packaging (WLCSP), small-outline transistors (SOT), and dual-flat no-leads (DFN), may be lifted by the nozzle prior to contact by the nozzle with the object.
 The vacuum may cause the object to “jump” up to the nozzle.

 Operators using process control software teach the robotic machine the height of the object before it begins repetitive production operations.
 When setting up a job, operators use the process control software to teach the robotic machine the location (x, y, and z) of the input media, output media, peripherals, and programming site and socket.
 To teach z-height, the operator depresses the nozzle on the handler until it just touches the device.
 With IC device packages getting smaller, reaching .305mm thick and sizes of 1.7mm x 1.4mm, manually teaching the z-height of the device into the socket is nearly impossible.
 An operator cannot clearly see deep into the socket to see when the nozzle touches the device.
 With a flashlight and the assistance of a co-worker, multiple attempts and adjustments occur to determine the z-height.